- Click to select...

 Entrust is legally responsible under applicable anti-corruption laws for any corrupt actions by third parties contracted to represent Entrust or otherwise perform services on its behalf.
 Misconduct by third parties accounts for the majority of enforcement actions brought against companies, so Entrust must be extremely careful and continuously vigilant in determining which third parties it feels comfortable doing business with.

-- The third party will become a channel partner.
+- The third party will become a channel partner or a technology partner.

 - The third party will serve as a partner with Entrust on a government or state-owned project or tender (e.g., as a systems integrator, consortium member or other partner with whom Entrust has a contract in place).